mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 To tackle these two difficulties, we employ two key techniques:
   1. *Optimize over word embedding space*.
 Rather than searching over the discrete tokens, we search over the continuous 768-dimensional word embedding space and project to the nearest tokens.
 This also allows us to avoid using restricted tokens in the projection step.
   2. *Use black-box optimization methods*.
 We use Bayesian Optimization (specifically [TuRBO](https://proceedings.neurips.cc/paper/2019/hash/6c990b7aca7bc7058f5e98ea909e924b-Abstract.html)) and standard zeroth-order methods (square attacks).

+{% include gallery id="prompting_pipeline" layout="" caption="Standard generation pipeline when using text prompts.
+Our optimization framework in blue." %}

 Using these two techniques, we are able to successfully optimize Equation \eqref{eq: opt} and find tokens that are dissimilar with the goal class yet still generate planes, in this case we find the adversarial prompt ``pegasus yorkshire wwii taken a picture of the ocean``.